 FedAir 102 (Light Aircraft): Fly from Madikwe Airstrip departing at 11:15 to Johannesburg OR Tambo (JNB), arriving at 12:15

-Resplendently situated between the majestic backdrop of the craggy Twelve Apostles and the palm-fringed white sands of Camps Bay Beach, The Bay was the first beachfront hotel in Cape Town.
-The Bay has proven over the years that 5* elegance and sophistication can be achieved in an informal atmosphere.
+Situated between the majestic backdrop of the craggy Twelve Apostles and the palm-fringed white sandy beach of Camps Bay, The Bay Hotel was the first beachfront hotel in Cape Town, and has proven over the years that 5* elegance and sophistication can be achieved in an informal atmosphere.

 The upmarket suburb of Camps Bay has a typical village atmosphere and is home to some of the trendiest restaurants and bars and one of the most beautiful beaches in Cape Town.
 Local life is casual and in the evening residents and holidaymakers can be found enjoying sundowners at the many sidewalk bistros and restaurants on the strip.

-The Bay is the perfect base from which to explore the wonders of the Cape and is within easy reach of its most celebrated scenic attractions including the V&A Waterfront, Table Mountain Cableway, and the Cape Peninsula.
+The Bay is the perfect base from which to explore the wonders of the Cape and is within easy reach of its most celebrated scenic attractions including the V&A Waterfront, the Table Mountain Cableway, and the Cape Peninsula.
 The V&A Waterfront boasts many shops, bars and restaurants, and there is also an aquarium, and one of the largest craft markets in Southern Africa.
 Boats offer tours of the harbour from the quayside of the V&A, and the whole place is always buzzing with life and activity.
-The Table Mountain Cable way is also within easy reach of The Bay Hotel, and the coastal road from Camps Bay down to the Cape Peninsula is one of the most spectacular in the whole of South Africa.
+The Table Mountain Cableway is a short drive away, and the coastal road from Camps Bay down to the Cape Peninsula is one of the most spectacular in the whole of South Africa.

 The Bay Hotel offers guests a variety of culinary experiences to indulge in with the hotel’s 4 different restaurants.
 Each restaurant has a unique style, complimenting the venue’s surroundings, and whether guests are on the lookout for a fresh, bountiful breakfast overlooking Camps Bay’s beachfront, a long leisurely lunch poolside, or simply to unwind whilst sipping on a glass of fine wine, everyone is spoilt for choice here.

 Guests can relax around the sparkling pool, or simply cross the road to the golden sands and lie on the beach.
-There is also a Spa for guest's enjoyment, plus a small but well-equipped gymnasium.
+There is also a spa plus a small but well-equipped gymnasium.